A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \subsubsection{Integration into Our Framework}

-The PSRO series of algorithms can also be integrated into our proposed framework (Algo.~\ref{alg:framework}). \textbf{First}, similar to traditional self-play algorithms, we also utilize placeholder initialization to initialize $\Pi$. \textbf{Second}, we also set $E=1$ and $N$ can be considered as the upper limit for the policy population size in the original PSRO algorithms. \textbf{Third}, in the context of the PSRO series of algorithms, the strategy of our player $\pi_i^h$ can also be initialized in a general manner. \textbf{Fourth}, we simply set $h(i)=\emptyset$ since the PSRO series of algorithms do not use any conditioning function for their policies. \textbf{Fifth}, it's crucial to highlight that our framework diverges from the traditional PSRO model~\cite{lanctot2017psro} in how $\sigma_i$ is defined.
-In contrast to being the meta-strategy for policy, in our framework, $\sigma_i$ is the opponent sampling strategy.
-It means that $\sigma_i$ here represents the opponent's meta-strategy against policy $i$ for the PSRO series of algorithms. \textbf{Sixth}, compared with traditional self-play methods, the MSSes of the PSRO series are often more complex.
-For example, some MSSes incorporate concepts from different types of game equilibria~\cite{mcmahan2003doubleoracle, muller2019alphapsro, marris2021joint}.

-For simplicity, we also follow Assumption~\ref{assum:sigma}.
-Similar to traditional self-play algorithms, we can derive the Corollary~\ref{cor:sigma_psro} using a similar proof as Corollary~\ref{cor:sigma_traditionalsp}.
+The PSRO series of algorithms can also be integrated into our proposed framework (Algo.~\ref{alg:framework}). \textbf{First}, similar to traditional self-play algorithms, we also utilize lazy initialization to initialize $\Pi$. \textbf{Second}, we also set $E=1$ and $K$ can be considered as the upper limit for the policy population size in the original PSRO algorithms. \textbf{Third}, in the context of the PSRO series of algorithms, the strategy of our player $\pi_{[k]}^h$ can also be initialized in a general manner. \textbf{Fourth}, we set $h(k)=\emptyset$ since the PSRO series of algorithms do not use any policy condition function for their policies. \textbf{Fifth}, it's crucial to highlight that our framework diverges from the traditional PSRO model~\citep{lanctot2017psro} in how $\sigma_{[k]}$ is defined.
+In contrast to being the meta-strategy for policy, in our framework, $\sigma_{[k]}$ is the opponent sampling strategy.
+It means that $\sigma_{[k]}$ here represents the opponent's meta-strategy against policy $k$ for the PSRO series of algorithms. \textbf{Sixth}, compared with traditional self-play methods, the MSSs of the PSRO series are often more complex.
+For example, some MSSs incorporate concepts from different types of game equilibria~\citep{mcmahan2003doubleoracle, muller2019alphapsro, marris2021joint}. \textbf{Lastly}, we also simply follow Assumption~\ref{assum:sigma}.
+We can derive the Corollary~\ref{cor:sigma_psro} using a similar proof as Corollary~\ref{cor:sigma_traditionalsp}.

 \begin{corollary} In the PSRO series of algorithms, the interaction matrix $\Sigma$ is a lower triangular matrix. \end{corollary}